Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 For Nginx, the approach is slightly simpler, but the principle remains the same as for Apache: only take into account the `X-Forwarded-For` field if it comes from your OVHcloud Load Balancer service.

-This configuration can be applied :
+This configuration can be applied:

-- to all sites, by inserting the configuration in the `http {}` section ;
+- To all sites, by inserting the configuration in the `http {}` section;
-- to a specific site, by inserting the configuration in the corresponding `server {}` section ;
+- To a specific site, by inserting the configuration in the corresponding `server {}` section;
-- to a specific URL, by inserting the configuration in the corresponding `location {}` section.
+- To a specific URL, by inserting the configuration in the corresponding `location {}` section.
-- Insert the configuration in the desired section(s) (`http {}` for a global configuration) :
+- Insert the configuration in the desired section(s) (`http {}` for a global configuration):

 ```nginx
 1. # Trust X-Forwarded-For headers from the OVHcloud Load Balancer